abhinav12k/abhinav12k/README.md

 ### About Me:

-- 🔭 I’m currently working with ♥️Android , Kotlin, Java
+- 🔭 I’m currently working with ♥️Android , Kotlin, Python
-- 👯 I’m looking to collaborate on Android Projects
+- 👯 I’m looking to collaborate on anything that sounds fun and interesting!
 - 💬 Ask me about anything, I am happy to help
 - 📫 How to reach me: abhi2000.rtk@gmail.com
 - ⚡ Fun fact: Everything is Possible